Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 • Approved Supervised Independent Living Placements (SILP)

-• To new placements, if the child is detained in court, court orders transportation, and transportation is approved by the Court Transportation Unit Supervising Transportation Worker.
+• New placements, if a child is detained in court, the Court orders transportation, and transportation is approved by the Court Transportation Unit Supervising Transportation Worker.

 • Home of parents

-• Children attending court for the sole purpose of DNA testing or other court located services
+• Children/NMDs attending court for the sole purpose of DNA testing or other court located services

 • Placement outside of Los Angeles County